 By McKenna McAreavy, St. Louis University School of Law

-Technology makes it easier than ever for listeners to consume music, but on the flipside, it has greatly complicated how creatives behind the music are paid.
+Technology makes it easier than ever for listeners to consume music, from studying for exam using Pandora to entertaining customers with the help of Cloud Cover Music (https://cloudcovermusic.com/music-for-business/apple-music-for-business/), technology has allowed music to blossom for different reasons.
+However, on the flipside, it has greatly complicated how creatives behind the music are paid.
 Though live performances are still going strong, the straightforward act of buying music has largely become a thing of the past.
-Recent music streaming apps such as Spotify and Apple Music come to mind, but this issue was actually first addressed in 1908 when the invention of “player pianos” complicated the compensation of songwriters.
+Recent music streaming apps such as Spotify and Apple Music come to mind.
+There is even software that allows you to access these types of streaming platforms.
+For an example, see spotify++ apk, but this issue was actually first addressed in 1908 when the invention of “player pianos” complicated the compensation of songwriters.
 Before recorded music was invented, songwriters essentially got paid for selling their sheet music and performers got paid for their performances – pretty straightforward.

 This all changed when player pianos gained popularity in the early 1900s.
 Player pianos are the “ghost pianos” that you see playing songs with no human pianists in old movies, or in the more modern HBO series Westworld.
 The owner of the player piano could buy different piano rolls for the piano to play different songs.
 This was essentially the first form of recorded music, music that could be played without a performer so that the only person to pay would be a songwriter.
 Seems straightforward, but it was not so in the matter of White-Smith Music Pub.
 Co. v.
 Apollo Co.
 (1908).
 In this case, the United States Supreme Court decided that piano rolls did not fit the definition of sheet music, so that player piano companies were not required to pay royalties to songwriters.
 Understandably, songwriters were outraged by this decision and turned to Congress, which resulted in the Copyright Act of 1909 and the creation of mechanical licenses.